divya553160/Git/Git_Basic_Commands.md

  $ .gitignore :- create a file .gitignore and add filenames/extensions which you don't want to track

  $ git commit -a -m "message" :- to commit modified files without adding to the staging area

+ $ git rm file1 :- to delete from working dir and local repo

- $ git rm --cached <filename> :- to delete the files in staging area / to untrack the files
+ $ git rm --cached <filename> :- to delete the files in staging area / to untrack the files( delete on local repo only)

  $ git reset HEAD filename or git restore --staged filename :- stages files are unstaged